Saelyos/BottersOfTheGalaxy/README.md

 ## Conclusion
-Honestly, when I woke up on Monday morning I was far from expecting to win, I was only focused on getting the best of the strategy I had chosen and the result exceed all my expectations!
+Honestly, when I woke up on Monday morning I was far from expecting to win, I was only focused on getting the best of the strategy I had chosen and the result exceeds all my expectations!

 Naturally, I have players against which I’m more vulnerable, I think BrunoFelthes was the one I was struggling the most against, with a very good counter-dive strategy.